Mattadlard/Mailchimp-WP-Style-Override-/README.md

 ## What this does (and doesn’t)

-- ✅ Makes labels, helper text, input text, and placeholders readable.
+-  Makes labels, helper text, input text, and placeholders readable.
-- ✅ Gives the subscribe button high-contrast states.
+-  Gives the subscribe button high-contrast states.
-- ✅ Adds visible focus rings for keyboard users.
+-  Adds visible focus rings for keyboard users.
-- ❌ Doesn’t change your layout or Mailchimp’s HTML.
+X  Doesn’t change your layout or Mailchimp’s HTML.

 ---